 The changes to everyday life, commerce and work caused by digitisation are similar in scale to those resulting from the industrial revolution.
-They offer great economic opportunities in the form of new market opportunities, sales markets and jobs.
-They also offer a wide range of opportunities for individuals, with a greater diversity of products, new ways to communicate, or the possibility to be flexible about when and where to work.
+They offer great economic opportunities in terms of new market opportunities, sales markets and jobs.
+They also offer a wide range of opportunities for individuals, with more products to choose from, new ways to communicate, and more flexible working arrangements.

 However, the digital transition requires an “ordo-liberal” framework which ensures intact competition, takes greater account of the special features of digital markets, and clearly assigns responsibilities.
-For example, the ninth amendment to the Act against Restraints on Competition (ARC), which was adopted by the federal cabinet on 28 September 2016, responds to the advance in digitisation.
-The IT Security Act has significantly improved the security of IT systems.
-The General Data Protection Regulation is putting a uniform European legal framework in place for the processing of personal data.
+The ninth amendment to the Act against Restraints on Competition (ARC), which was adopted by the Federal Cabinet on 28 September 2016, is an example of legislation that responds to the advance in digitisation.
+The Federal Government wants to ensure coherent regulation and supervision in order to promote digitisation in Germany.
+The regulatory framework set out by the IT Security Act is to be developed and extended to ensure higher security levels for IT systems.
+The General Data Protection Regulation has put in place a uniform European legal framework for the processing of personal data.
 The Federal Government’s reform of procurement law has established simple and user-friendly procurement rules.

-The Digital Summit (previously the National IT Summit) is the central platform for cooperation between the worlds of politics, business, academia and society as we shape the digital transformation.
+The Digital Summit (in German) is the central platform for cooperation between the worlds of politics, business, academia and society as we shape the digital transformation.
 The most recent Summit meeting was held in the Rhine-Neckar Metropolitan Region from 12 to 13 June 2017.

 For a summary of the last Federal Government’s digital policy action, see the Report on the Digital Agenda 2014-2017 (in German).
 It shows that, in many areas, Germany is well-prepared for the digital future.